South Yemen: Economy

 During British rule, economic development in South Yemen was restricted to the city of Aden, focused mainly on the port and on the British military bases.
 As a result, following the British withdrawal, there here was little to no industrial output or mineral wealth exploitation in the country until the mid-1980s, when significant petroleum reserves in the central regions near Shibam and Mukalla were discovered.
 Foreign aid was minimal, as the British government did not fulfil promises of aid and the Soviet Union offered only US$152 million from 1969 to 1980.
+By 1990, roughly 45 percent of both North and South Yemen's national debts were owed to the Soviet Union, chiefly for military equipment.

 South Yemen's nationalisation policies and land reforms helped establish a modern state sector and significantly reduced inequalities in land ownership.
 The main sources of income were agriculture, mostly fruit, cereal crops, cattle and sheep, and fishing.
 The government guaranteed full employment in agriculture for rural citizens, and established a number of collective farms; however, those set up following the Soviet model produced poorer results than cooperative-run farms.

 The national budget was 13.43 million dinars in 1976, and the gross national product was US$650 - 500 million.
 The total national debt was $52.4 million.